nuthanc/head-first-design-patterns/src/mylearnings/strategy_1/README.md

 * So we’ll make a set of **classes** whose entire reason for living is to **represent a behavior** (for example, “squeaking”)
 * It’s the behavior class, rather than the Duck class(Sub-type), that will implement the behavior interface
 * So the hierarchy is `Duck Superclass(Same behavior) -> Interfaces(Varying Behavior) -> Behavior specific Concrete classes -> composed in Duck Subclass`
-* * By adding this Behavior specific Concrete classes which implement the Behavior Interface, now there is `Code reuse` and `Flexibility`(new behaviours can be added easily)
+* * By adding this Behavior specific Concrete classes which implement the Behavior Interface, now there is `Code reuse` and `Flexibility`(new behaviors can be added easily)
 * The Duck superclass has **reference variables** for the **behavior interface types** so that SubClasses(like MallardDuck) can initialize them in their constructor
 * Also for code reuse, **performFly and performQuack** are present in Duck Superclass
 * We have **Composed the behaviors** in the Subclasses and not Inherited it in order to have **Loose Coupling**